homebridge/homebridge-config-ui-x/README.md

 * View and control Homebridge accessories
 * Restart Homebridge
 * Backup and Restore your Homebridge instance
+* Set up and manage your Homebridge plugins as [child bridges](https://github.com/homebridge/homebridge/wiki/Child-Bridges)
 * and more...

-Homebridge Config UI X also provides a tool called [`hb-service`](https://github.com/oznu/homebridge-config-ui-x/wiki/Homebridge-Service-Command) which makes it easy to setup Homebridge as a service on Linux/Raspbian, macOS and Windows 10.
+Homebridge Config UI X also provides a tool called [`hb-service`](https://github.com/homebridge/homebridge-config-ui-x/wiki/Homebridge-Service-Command) which makes it easy to set up Homebridge as a service on Linux/Raspbian, macOS and Windows 10.

 [![Status](screenshots/homebridge-config-ui-x-darkmode-status.png?2020-01-07)](#usage)

 # Installation Instructions

-For detailed instructions on how to setup Node.js and Homebridge with Homebridge Config UI X as a service see the guides on the wiki:
+For detailed instructions on how to set up Node.js and Homebridge with Homebridge Config UI X as a service, see the guides on the wiki:

 * <img src="https://user-images.githubusercontent.com/3979615/78118327-9853f200-7452-11ea-88aa-5e57ebcf3070.png" alt="homebridge-raspbian-image" height="16px" width="16px"/> [Setup Homebridge using the official Homebridge Raspberry Pi Image](https://github.com/homebridge/homebridge-raspbian-image/wiki/Getting-Started)
 * <img src="https://user-images.githubusercontent.com/3979615/59594350-07b45b80-9137-11e9-85fd-e75093ba91a4.png" alt="raspbian" height="16px" width="16px"/> [Setup Homebridge on a Raspberry Pi (Raspbian)](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian)